-Alaska firefighters help rescue a moose trapped in a home
+Alaska firefighters help rescue a moose trapped in a basement

-ANCHORAGE, Alaska (AP) — Firefighters in Alaska got an unusual request for assistance last weekend from the Alaska Wildlife Troopers, but it wasn’t your mundane cat-stuck-in-a-tree situation.
+ANCHORAGE — Firefighters in Alaska got an unusual request for assistance from the Alaska Wildlife Troopers, but it wasn’t your mundane cat-stuck-in-a-tree situation.

 “They were looking for some help getting a moose out of a basement,” said Capt.
 Josh Thompson with Central Emergency Services on the Kenai Peninsula.